 How to integrate ngrok and TalkJS to receive webhooks locally

 Webhooks are a way to communicate between two web applications.
 With the TalkJS Chat API, there are several webhooks that you can take advantage of just by entering your server URL on our dashboard.
 But for testing it locally, this is not possible, as the TalkJS server cannot access the localhost server running on your machine.
 There is a very easy way to do this using ngrok.
 Today’s guide is all about how you can integrate ngrok with TalkJS to receive webhook events locally.
+You can see the complete code in the GitHub example that accompanies this tutorial.

 What is ngrok?